Refusal of inheritance

 How are the inheritance proceedings conducted?

-On the death of a person (called the testator), the right of inheritance arises and the proceedings on the estate, often referred to as succession proceedings, are initiated.
+On the death of a person (called the testator), the right of inheritance arises and the probate proceedings, often referred to as succession proceedings, are initiated.
 Its purpose is to decide on the heirs and their share of the deceased’s estate.
-It should be mentioned at the outset that the subject of the succession proceedings is not only the property but also any debts.
+It should be mentioned at the outset that the subject of the succession proceedings is not only the property of the estate, but also any debts.
+At the same time, it is difficult to determine how long the succession proceedings will take, as many variables enter into it.

 Inheritance proceedings are initiated by the competent court on the basis of the death certificate, a copy of which is automatically forwarded to it by the local registry office.
 The court then selects a notary who is in charge of the entire procedure.
 The notary is thus never chosen by the survivors themselves, primarily in order to preserve impartiality.
 The assigned notary is published on the website of the Chamber of Notaries of the Czech Republic, together with their contact details.
-However, it is not necessary to actively contact the notary at all.
+However, there is no need to actively contact the notary at all, unless you want to find out in advance which notary is handling the inheritance.

 The first act of the notary is to conduct a preliminary investigation.
-For this purpose, the notary usually summons the person who took care of the funeral arrangements.
+For this purpose, the notary will most often summon the person who took care of the funeral arrangements.
 The aim is to find out as much information as possible about the property, debts, heirs and the possible existence of a will or other documents, which may include, for example, a succession contract.
-The notary then checks all the information he has found, especially in cooperation with the heirs and other close persons.
-He also checks, among other things, banking institutions, insurance companies and, last but not least, the records of the Chamber of Notaries, where wills and other documents created in cooperation with notaries are stored.
+The notary then checks all the information found and the reference in the will, especially in cooperation with the heirs and other close persons.
+In addition, he or she checks, among other things, banking institutions, insurance companies and, last but not least, the records of the Chamber of Notaries, where wills and other documents created in cooperation with notaries are stored.

 Once the notary has the necessary information and documents at his disposal, he convenes a ‘ final hearing’ at which the survivors who are entitled to a part of the estate attend.